Loading...

 So this is what she said.

-She said that group A represents poems which present war in a more positive light, whereas group B contains poems which criticise war.
+She said that group A represents poems which present war in a more positive light, whereas group B contains poems which criticize war, and that perfectly makes sense.

-You may have different groupings and that's fine, but I wanted you to see what another set of groupings might look like so you have something to compare your ideas with.
+You may have different groupings, and that's fine, but I wanted you to see what another set of groupings might look like, so you have something to compare your ideas with.

 Now, Aisha had different groupings.

-And I want you to have another discussion, this time I want you to look at that grouping and to give each group a title by considering what the poems within the group have in common.
+This time, I want you to look at that grouping and to give each group a title by considering what the poems within the groups have in common.

-So we're gonna call those two lists something different to Group A and group B, pause the video, will you have a discussion about what you think would be the best title for those two lists?
-Welcome back, that was a fantastic discussion and you all seem to have come to conclusions like this, that the three poems currently in group A can be grouped by saying that they're all about the impact of war on soldiers.
+That was a fantastic discussion, and you all seem to have come to conclusions like this: that the three poems currently in group A can be grouped by saying that they're all about the impact of war on soldiers.

-So yes, although we might say that "The Soldier" is a much more positive poem, much more positive about the experiences of war than the other two poems, all three poems centre soldiers.
+So yes, although we might say that "The Soldier" is a much more positive poem, much more positive about the experiences of war than the other two poems, they, all three poems, center soldiers, and that group B, they're written a long time apart, but they're both about the impact of war on the families of soldiers.

 Really good discussion and really good conclusion.